COP30

 work icon

-Bring citizens’ voices into the heart of COP30 so decisions reflect shared priorities and the realities of those most affected by the climate crisis.
+Bring citizens’ voices into the heart of every COP so decisions reflect shared priorities and the realities of those most affected by the climate crisis.

 work icon